puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-queries/index.md

 !!!
 Be aware that PostgreSQL requires escaping of special characters in the identifiers of JSON elements.
-For example, ':' and '-' represents special characters.
+For example, ':' and '-' represent special characters.
 Because of this behaviour, it is always safer to put double quotes around all identifiers as it is done in this example.
 !!!